 Assistant Dean for Biomedical Career Development, Vanderbilt University

-At the national level, Kim is currently serving as Secretary of the Graduate Career Consortium, an organization comprised of nearly 400 members who support the career and professional development of graduate and postdoctoral scholars at research universities and institutes in the U.S. and Canada.
-She has been a member of GCC since 2006 and has served on numerous committees as the GCC incorporated and formalized its 30+ year history.
+At the national level, Kim is currently serving as Secretary of the Graduate Career Consortium (GCC), an organization comprised of nearly 400 members who support the career and professional development of graduate and postdoctoral scholars at research universities and institutes in the U.S. and Canada.
+She has been a member of GCC since 2006 and has served on numerous committees as the GCC incorporated.